Report Moving Fraud In 3 Steps & Get Compensated

 The second step is to report the moving company to the FMCSA, the Federal Motor Carrier Safety Administration.
 A mover is a motor carrier and is under the jurisdiction of the FMCSA.

-1. Sue the Moving Company
+1. Send Demand Letters To the Moving Company

 How to File an Official Complaint With the Moving Company